-Kedila Family Learning Services is a non-profit organization that was formed after Hurricane Katrina and Gustav in New Orleans to address the lack of social services as the city's population slowly returned.
-The current national crisis of high illiteracy rates is especially evident in the New Orleans school system.
+Kedila Family Learning Services is a non-profit organization formed after Hurricane Katrina to address the lack of social services as the New Orleans population returned.
+The current national illiteracy crisis is especially evident in the New Orleans school system.
 We offer hope to those who have been left behind and help to close the gap of poverty.

-Service learning students will help during the first hour of our after school program by providing one-on-one homework help.
-During the second hour of our program, service learning students will help supervise and offer support for enrichment activities.
+Service learning students will help during our in-school and after-school programs by providing one-on-one homework help and assistance with enrichment activities.
 Service learners will also mentor and serve as role models for the children participating in the after school program.

 By serving at Kedila, Loyola service learners can improve their classroom management, teamwork, communication, and work readiness skills.
 Students will also learn responsibility and accountability.

 Benjamin Banneker Elementary School • 421 Burdette Street

 DAYS & TIMES